lorta04/zentry-challenge/bacefook/readme.md

 This repository contains the solution for the Zentry backend assignment.
 It uses Bun as the main JavaScript runtime.
 Please install Bun to run this project.

-Performance was measured on a 2021 MacBook Pro (M1 Pro, 16GB RAM, 512GB SSD).
+Performance was measured on a 2021 MacBook Pro (M1 Pro, 16GB RAM, 512GB SSD) running macOS 15.5 with Bun 1.2.18.

 ## Components